detekt/detekt/README.md

 * formatting: detects indentation, spacing problems and optional semicolons in code

-As of milestone six, the formatting rule set is shipped as an standalone plugin which must be linked to a _detekt_ run through the --rules "path/to/jar" parameter or via gradle/maven classpath setup.
+As of milestone six, the formatting rule set is shipped as an standalone plugin which must be linked to a _detekt_ run through the --plugins "path/to/jar" parameter or via gradle/maven classpath setup.

 ### <a name="rulesetconfig">RuleSet Configuration</a>